-- Due to rounding, it is possible to apportion more or fewer delegates than the caucus is required to elect.
+- O Due to rounding, it is possible to apportion more delegates than the caucus is required to elect.
 In these cases, a group or groups may gain or lose a delegate depending upon the fractions that result when determining their share of delegates.
 A group may never lose its only delegate. - These results will be determined at the caucus by the permanent chair using a secure tabulation method.
+These results will then be reported electronically or by telephone to the Nevada State Democratic Party.

+Delegate Selection
-These results will then be reported electronically or by telephone to the Nevada State Democratic Party. - Delegate Selection - To fill the delegate positions awarded to each preference group, eligible participants shall elect by a show of hands, within that preference group, those delegates to county conventions for any person nominated to run as a delegate. - Delegates can self-nominate or be nominated by another person. - Early vote participants who declare their intent to run as delegates to the county convention will be considered at their precinct on caucus day. - A potential delegate to the county convention does not need to be present to be nominated and elected as a delegate so long as that person is a registered Democrat residing within that precinct.

-In order to run for a national delegate position, a person must be elected as a delegate at all three levels of the three-tiered system (precinct caucus, county convention, state convention) as well as attend each level; therefore, any person elected as a delegate without having attended a precinct caucus, or having early voted, will be ineligible to run for any national delegate position.
+- To fill the delegate positions awarded to each preference group, eligible participants shall elect by a show of hands, within that preference group, those delegates to county conventions for any person nominated to run as a delegate. - O Delegates can self-nominate or be nominated by another person. - Early vote participants wishing to run as a delegate to the County Convention may be nominated by an eligible caucus participant in their assigned precinct and considered during the election of delegates at their precinct on Caucus Day. - A potential delegate to the county convention does not need to be present to be nominated and elected as a delegate so long as that person is a registered Democrat residing within that precinct. - o In order to run for a national delegate position, a person must be elected as a delegate at all three levels of the three-tiered system (precinct caucus, county convention, state convention) as well as attend each level; therefore, any person elected as a delegate without having attended a precinct caucus, or having early voted, will be ineligible to run for any national delegate position.